Ricardo-EE/candidate-coding-test/README.md

 As stated in the requirements, you can either;
 - Build a `Symfony Form` with all the data supplied as `input` fields, using limited data from the sample file provided
 - Or, use a `Symfony Form` to upload the supplied `Excel` data file
+  - Data uploads should be move/stored into the directory `data/tmp/`
 - Or, use `Symfony Command` to process the supplied `Excel` data file

 **Data File**: `files/measurements.xlsx`